sysbio-vo/sysbio-course/en/NGSchool2017.md

 conda create --name old
 ```

-You can check what envs do you have.
-Note that by default there is also root environment, if you have many concurrent tasks/projects better to separate different logic between environments, so you can easily deploy needed env somewhere else without installing unnecessary stuff.
+You can check what envs do you have:

 ```bash
 (ngschool) aln@aln-vb:~$ conda info --envs